Dhiru Bhuyan: Awards

 The film, Pratham Ragini, won the Rajat Kamal Award in the Best Assamese Language Film category at the 35th National Film Festival held in New Delhi.
 The ceremony took place in April 1988 and awards were given by then President of India, R. Venkataraman.
 The award consisted of Rs 10,000 cash along with the Rajat Kamal and was presented to the director Dhiru Bhuyan.

 Death

-Dhiru Bhuyan died in 1999 fighting cancer.
-He was 57 years old.
-Bhuyan's death was a major loss for Assamese cinema.
+Dhiru Bhuyan died in 1999 of cancer, aged 57.